 Winter freezing weather is not a friend to our pets.
 Fortunately we in the the Fort Mil Tega Cay SC area don’t experience harsh winter weather conditions but we do get our share of below freezing nights and a few below freezing dayss.
 So what should you do to prepare your pet for winter weather?

-The HSUS is offering the following suggestions to help keep all pets safe through the cold winter months.
+The HSUS is offering the following suggestions to help keep all household pets safe through the cold winter months.

 Signs of hypothermia include: weak pulse, dilated pupils, decreased heart rate, extreme shivering, pale or blue mucous membranes, body temperature below 95 degrees, stupor and unconsciousness.
 Consequences of extreme hypothermia may include neurological problems including coma, heart problems and kidney failure.
 Check with your veterinarian for more information.